 Affiliate links are used on this page.
 See my disclosure page for info on affiliate programs.

 To set the stage here a little, I’ll be using 3/4″ plywood for these DIY drawers.
-I’ll be cutting them to custom size based on my build, but you could also use 1×4, 1×6 or 1×8 stock for your cabinet drawers if you don’t want to deal with large thick pieces of plywood.
+I’ll be cutting them to custom size based on my build.
+You could also use 1×4, 1×6 or 1×8 stock for your cabinet drawers if you don’t want to deal with plywood.

 How to Make Drawers in 6 Easy Steps

 - Determine Drawer Height and Rough Cut Parts

 - Match Drawer Sides to Your Drawer Slides

 - Measure Drawer Opening and Cut Fronts and Backs

 - Drill Pocket Holes and Assemble Drawer Box